 I know not whether it was by some trick of the teller or by the prose form itself, but J.R.R.
 Tolkien’s translation changed the way I read Beowulf.
 When I read Heaney’s poetic translation, I was able to envision the setting in which the story would have been told: a thane and his company seated about a bard, the firelight flickering on tall pillars and lofty wood beams, the timbered harp trembling with sweetness at the poet’s touch.6 However, in reading Tolkien’s prose translation I was in the story itself, mounting the prow of that good ship and speeding over “the waters where the swan rides”7 to the succour of Hrothgar, son of Halfdane.

 Despite being a loyal Tolkien fan, I must confess my preference for Seamus Heaney’s translation.
 The overall flavour of his text has stayed with me and is the one that comes to mind at every mention of “Beowulf.”
 I also delight in the literary experience of mentally hearing the story in its historical setting.
 However, there is still much to be said for the experience of being in the story itself.
 Also, at the time I read Tolkien’s translation I was much more linguistically and mythologically aware and able to have a greater appreciation for the poem itself, regardless of the translator.
 Perhaps I am biased towards my first reading, or to the beautiful copy of it I own, but I think not.

 My sister and I have recently introduced The Prayer Book Project: a brand new product idea for our Etsy shop, Aval House!
 You can read more about the project here.
 Your contributions are welcomed and gratefully accepted.

-1On second thoughts, this is not strictly true.
+1On second thought, this is not strictly true.
 I had already read the Iliad prior to this, which certainly counts for original myth.

 2Seamus Heaney, Beowulf, l.
 2153